We are currently accepting New Team Coordinator applications!

 - Hold leadership team members accountable for their commitments

-- Take responsibility for enabling team members to accomplish shared goals
+- Take responsibility for enabling teams to accomplish shared goals

 - Link team to the broader movement and ensure team participation in national webinars

-- Consistently prepare for critical discussion on team progress and sharing feedback with National Team during twice-monthly coaching calls
+- Consistently prepare for critical discussion on team progress with National Team during monthly coaching calls

 - Facilitate team communication on ongoing progress